 CARES Act Small Business Loan Basics.

-From the beginning, Millan and Company’s mission has always been to help small businesses grow, even through the challenges and difficulties the coronavirus pandemic presents.
+From the beginning, Millan and Company’s mission has always been to help small businesses grow, and help them learn how to stay connected post pandemic even through the challenges and difficulties the coronavirus pandemic presents.
 To that end, we’d like you to be aware of the Paycheck Protection Plan, which was included in the recently passed CARES Act.
 It’s no secret that recent events have dramatically affected small businesses like yours across the country, and we hope that this information can help you find the resources that you need to make it through this difficult time.

 We’ve outlined some more specific details of the loans below:

 The following businesses are eligible for the PPP program:

 - Small businesses with fewer than 500 employees.

 - A small business larger than 500 employees that otherwise meets the SBA’s size standard for its industry.

 - A 501(c)(3) with fewer than 500 employees.

 - An individual who operates as a sole proprietor.

 - An individual who operates as an independent contractor.